Events

 Call for Session Proposals

-Share your experience as a housing and community development professional by submitting a session proposal for the 2025 NAHRO National Conference & Exhibition, taking place September 28-30 at the Phoenix Convention Center.
+Share your experience as a housing and community development professional by submitting a session proposal for the 2026 NAHRO National Conference!

-All proposals must be submitted thru NAHRO’s online submission portal.
-Click the button below to submit.
-You will need to create a log-in for the portal — this is different from your NAHRO log-in.
+Click the button below to submit a session proposal.
+All proposals must be submitted thru the online portal, no exceptions.
+Submitters will need to create a log-in for the portal — this is different from your NAHRO log-in.
+The Call for Proposals submission period will end May 8.

-All sessions will occur live and in-person in Phoenix.
-Virtual presentations/virtual speakers will not be considered.
+• All sessions will occur live and in-person.
+Virtual presentations and/or virtual speakers will not be considered.

-Since there are many opportunities for vendors to interact with attendees, we are committed to keeping our sessions free of commercial offerings such as sales pitches for services or products.
+• Sessions should be void of all commercial bias.
+Since there are many opportunities for vendors to interact with attendees, we are committed to keeping our sessions free of commercial offerings.
 Vendor members are encouraged to submit non-commercial session proposals, and to invite their agency customers to be on their panels.

 Topic Categories: